Mushymato/MiscMapActionsProperties/README.md

 There are also related Triggers for use in Data/TriggerActions
 - mushymato.MMAP_NightTimeStarting: raised at night starting time
 - mushymato.MMAP_NightTimeModerate: raised at night moderate time
-- mushymato.MMAP__NightTimeLightsOff: raised 100 before night truly time, this is when lights turn off
+- mushymato.MMAP_NightTimeLightsOff: raised 100 before night truly time, this is when lights turn off
 - mushymato.MMAP_NightTimeTruly: raised at night truly time

 And Game State Queries
 - mushymato.MMAP_TIME_IS_DAY: true when time of day is less than night starting time
 - mushymato.MMAP_TIME_IS_SUNSET: true when time of day is during night starting and truly time
-- mushymato.MMAP_TIME_IS_LIGHTS_OFF: true when time of day is after lights off
+- mushymato.MMAP_TIME_IS_LIGHTS_OFF: true when time of day is after window lights turn off and lamp lights turn on.
 - mushymato.MMAP_TIME_IS_NIGHT: true when time of day is later than night truly time

 ### Tile Data